riisatoro/dots/README.md

 Addind a new loop into the GameField

 `add_empty_loop(field: GameField, loop: Point)`
 Adding a new loop without points in it

+`add_player(field: GameField, player: int) -> GameField`
+Adding new player in the field

 ## GameCore()